 In seeing work as a thing you do rather than a place you go, many businesses are also reimagining the office as collaborative hubs.
 In November 2020, Ford Motor Company revealed plans for ‘an inclusive, vibrant and walkable mobility innovation district’ featuring flexible work spaces to facilitate creativity and innovation.
 According to Lily Diego, design director at Gensler’s Detroit office the interiors of these new spaces ‘will be highly flexible, adaptable and versatile’ with flexible furniture and fixtures that ‘can be flipped, moved or repurposed to support a multiplicity of uses’.

-It Can Feed Your Business Goals (While Supporting Employees)
+Feed Your Business Goals (While Supporting Employees)

 According to recent data from Accenture, hybrid working models (or ‘productivity-anywhere’ workforce models) are linked to growth.
 The Care To Do Better 2020 report identified six fundamental human needs companies need to meet to unlock the potential of their people.
 This framework is called “Net Better Off,” and its six dimensions are: